reuk/parallel-reverb-raytracer/docs/readme.md

 Generating Lots of Demos
 ------------------------

-Lots of example impulses are given in the `demo/impulses` folder.
+Lots of example impulses are given in the `examples/impulses` folder.
 You can re-generate these all yourself if you want.

-First, delete the contents of `demo/impulses`.
-Now, in your Terminal window, type `cd`, then drop in the `demo` folder, then press enter.
+Now, in a Terminal window, type `cd`, then drop in the `demo` folder, then press enter.
 Finally, run `./gen.sh`.
 This command just runs the parallel_raytrace program on lots and lots of different inputs, and will probably run for a *long time*.
+On my machine, each trace takes about 10 seconds, so generating all 100-or-so will probably take 15 or 20 minutes.

 Listening to the Demos
 ----------------------

-If you have Max MSP and the [HissTools](http://eprints.hud.ac.uk/14897/) installed you can use `test_convolver.maxpat` to listen to the impulse responses in action.
+If you have Max MSP and the [HissTools](http://eprints.hud.ac.uk/14897/) installed you can use `examples/test_convolver.maxpat` to listen to the impulse responses in action.
 More information on this patch is provided within the patch itself.